razoumov/publish/02-task-parallelism.md

 >> ## Key idea
 >> All variables have a **_scope_** in which they can be used.
 The variables declared inside a concurrent
 >> task are accessible only by the task.
 The variables declared in the main task can be read everywhere,
->> but Chapel won't allow other concurrent tasks to try to modify them.
+>> but Chapel won't allow other concurrent tasks to modify them.

 > ## Discussion
 > Are the concurrent tasks, spawned by the last code, running truly in parallel?